-Educators are taught there are three learning styles: visual, auditory and tactile/kinaesthetic.
+Educators are taught there are three learning styles: visual, auditory and tactile/kinesthetic.
 Good instruction includes all three styles so the learner’s strengths can be used and their weaknesses developed.
+Young learners come to our Calgary learning disabilities school too gain tools to better their reading, writing, math, and executive functioning skills.

 [The following definitions were obtained from ldpride.net.]